• Skip to primary navigation

 The color doesn't affect the taste; it just indicates how ripe they are.

-When it comes to taste, they're generally bitter, tangy, or sweet, depending on the variety.
+They're generally bitter, tangy, or sweet, depending on the variety.

 Some of the most popular types of olives include Kalamata, Picholine, and Niçoise olives.